-To estimate the number of buildings exposed to the Moderate pluvial flood scenario, we identified all buildings located within a 1 ft buffer of the simulated pluvial flood hazard area.
+To estimate the number of buildings exposed to the Moderate pluvial flood scenario, all buildings located within a 1 ft buffer of the simulated pluvial flood hazard area were identified.
+The 1 ft buffer was used to associate flooding with adjacent buildings and is not an indicator of the model accuracy; it should be noted that the model does not contain property-level information such as curb lines, private walls, fences, or other surface features that may impact localized flooding.
 Under this Moderate scenario 30,690 buildings would be exposed to stormwater inundation depths of greater than 4 inches.
-Of these exposed buildings, 16.7% (5,113) are single-story buildings and 41.7% (12,796) of the exposed buildings have basements, cellars, or subgrade spaces.
-Of the exposed buildings, 30.7% (9,413) are 1-2 residential unit buildings with subgrade spaces, and 0.36% (112) of the exposed buildings are part of NYCHA developments (Figure 8).
+Of these exposed buildings, 16.7% (i.e. 5,113) are single-story buildings and 41.7% (i.e. 12,796) of the exposed buildings have basements, cellars, or subgrade spaces.
+Of the exposed buildings, 30.7% (i.e. 9,413) are 1-2 residential unit buildings with subgrade spaces, and 0.36% (i.e. 112) of the exposed buildings are part of NYCHA developments (Figure 8).
 In the interpretation of these results, it is important to note that the Stormwater Resiliency modeling assumes that ~2 inches of rain fall uniformly over the entire city.
 Such a scenario is unlikely to occur during an actual rain event.